mrcyberfighter/pyhobdcalc/README.rst

         And return the converted value as an integer string.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Different bases floats strings conversion to floats:
+Different bases float string conversion to float   :
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     1. **binfloattofloat**:

-        Convert an binar string with optional binar identifier "0b" representing an floating-point value into an float with maximal precision from 15 digits.
+        Convert a binary string with optional binary identifier "0b" representing a floating-point value into a float with maximal precision from 15 digits.

-        And return the converted value as an float string.
+        And return the converted value as a float string.

-            :note: The returned value is limited to the C type *double* (15 digits precision) but the module compute internally with the C type *long double* (19 digits precision) for getting an exact value.
+            :note: The returned value is limited to the C type *double* (15 digits precision) but internally the module uses the C type *long double* (19 digits precision) for getting an exact value.

     2. **octfloattofloat**:

-        Convert an octal string with optional octal identifier "0" representing an floating-point value into an float with maximal precision from 15 digits.
+        Convert an octal string with optional octal identifier "0" representing a floating-point value into a float with maximal precision from 15 digits.

-        And return the converted value as an float string.
+        And return the converted value as a float string.

-            :note: The returned value is limited to the C type *double* (15 digits precision) but the module compute internally with the C type *long double* (19 digits precision) for getting an exact value.
+            :note: The returned value is limited to the C type *double* (15 digits precision) but internally the module uses the C type *long double* (19 digits precision) for getting an exact value.

     3. **hexfloattofloat**:

-        Convert an hexadecimal string with optional hexdecimal identifier "0x" representing an floating-point value into an float with maximal precision from 15 digits.
+        Convert a hexadecimal string with optional hexadecimal identifier "0x" representing a floating-point value into a float with maximal precision from 15 digits.

-        And return the converted value as an float string.
+        And return the converted value as a float string.

-            :note: The returned value is limited to the C type *double* (15 digits precision) but the module compute internally with the C type *long double* (19 digits precision) for getting an exact value.
+            :note: The returned value is limited to the C type *double* (15 digits precision) but internally the module uses the C type *long double* (19 digits precision) for getting an exact value.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Float to different bases floats:
+Float to different base float  :
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     1. **floattobinfloat**:

-        Convert an float given as an string into an floating-point binar string with maximal value from 16 binar digits.
-The given float integer part can be maximal 8 bytes great.
+        Convert a float given as a string into a floating-point binary string with a maximum length of 16 binary digits.
+The given float integer part has a maximum length of 8 bytes.

-        And return the floating-point binar string corresponding to the given float with the given limitations.
+        And return the floating-point binary string corresponding to the given float with the given limitations.

     2. **floattooctfloat**:

-        Convert an float given as an string into an floating-point octal string with maximal value from 16 octal digits.
-The given float integer part can be maximal 8 bytes great.
+        Convert a float given as a string into a floating-point octal string with a maximum length of 16 octal digits.
+The given float integer part has a maximum length of 8 bytes.

         And return the floating-point octal string corresponding to the given float with the given limitations.

     3. **floattohexfloat**:

-        Convert an float given as an string into an floating-point hexadecimal string with maximal value from 16 hexadecimal digits.
-The given float integer part can be maximal 8 bytes great.
+        Convert a float given as a string into a floating-point hexadecimal string with a maximum length of 16 hexadecimal digits.
+The given float integer part has a maximum length of 8 bytes.

         And return the floating-point hexadecimal string corresponding to the given float with the given limitations.